valsamovich/java/README.md

 Keywords
 --------
+- "Static" is one per class, but not one per object -"Static" methods can only access other static data & methods
+- Final data is constant.
+Cannot be changed.
+- Final methods cannot be overridden.
+Final classes cannot be sub classed.
+- "Final" keyword can be applied to data,methods, and classes.
 - "Super" keyword id used to access superclass data and methods
 - "This" keyword is used to access  class level data